 OverviewΒΆ

 EON calculates the electrostatic similarity between two small molecules in the form of an Electrostatic Tanimoto (ET) score.
-Given a query molecule and a set of interesting molecules (ROCS overlay hits, for example), EON will calculate the Electrostatic Tanimoto between each database molecule and the query.
-Note that EON does not perform any overlay or alter the input orientation of the structures.
-They must be pre-aligned to the query on input.
-Also, since electrostatics calculations require high quality partial charges, EON will calculate new partial charges for the input structures using MMFF94.
-If the user provides an input file that contains structures with higher-quality partial charges, EON can use them as well.
+EON supports two descriptions of electrostatics: via charge density (by default) and via potential (-potential true) Given a query molecule and a set of interesting molecules, EON will calculate the Electrostatic Tanimoto between each database molecule and the query.
+Note, that starting from version 3.0, EON does perform an overlay of the input structures using molecular shape and charge density similarity optimization.
+Since electrostatics calculations require high quality partial charges, EON will calculate new partial charges for the input structures using MMFF94.
+If the user provides an input file that contains structures with higher-quality partial charges, EON can use them as well (-charges existing).

 EON is also dependent on pKa state and formal charges as these have a significant impact on electrostatics.
 EON now has the ability to adjust both the query and database molecule to a neutral pH model.
 This feature is on by default, but can be turned off by using appropriate command line flags.

-Since EON calculations can be time-consuming (approximately 1 molecule per second per CPU), EON can use the same distributed computing technology, Open MPI, that ROCS uses to help distribute the workload across a cluster of machines.
+Since EON calculations can be time-consuming (approximately 1 molecule per second per CPU for the -potential true case), EON can use the same distributed computing technology, Open MPI, that ROCS uses to help distribute the workload across a cluster of machines.